fi2233fi/credit_risk_dashboard/README.md

 ## Background

 Most credit dashboards show you what happened.
 This one is built to show you where the exposure is.
-The goal was to give a lending team a single view that connects loan size, borrower profile, and risk classification so they can spot concentration risk at a glance.
+Having worked across financial and healthcare data, I wanted to build something that gives a lending team a single view connecting loan size, borrower profile, and risk classification so they can spot concentration risk at a glance rather than across three separate reports.

 ---